 In an age where technology continues to advance, more and more people are looking forward to automating their daily lives with the help of IoT development companies like Darwoft.
 Look no further than Industrial Automation, as it provides an area where technology and automation are combined to help companies improve their performance.
 Incorporating industrial equipment into the cloud and sharing real-time data can drastically increase productivity, efficiency, and uptime.
 Industrial automation includes smart building applications and technologies like motion detection, safety monitoring, and remote control – all used for a variety of purposes.
 It can even be used to help with seemingly simple tasks that can take less manual strain off people.
 For example, truckers can make use of Power Landing Gear to make connecting and separating trailers much less physically taxing, meaning they are at less risk of injury, and making the job more accessible to those who perhaps aren’t as strong as the stereotypical image of a truck driver.

 AgriTech is all the rage these days, with many cutting-edge companies pushing the use of IoT devices in the farming and food industry.
 There are all kinds of good reasons for this.
 For one, the huge volume of data that is generated by these IoT devices will allow for much more accurate and intelligent tracking of everything, from weather patterns to crop yields.
-For another, the use of satellites, drones, and other automated equipment will allow farmers to grow more crops with less labor.
+Applications surrounding precision farming and seed treatments tend to make use of satellites, drones, and other automated equipment that can allow farmers to grow more crops with less labor.

 - Environmental Monitoring

 There are many ways to maintain a healthy living environment, such as using the latest LED light bulbs, solar panels and recycling your waste.
 But what about environmental monitoring?
 What if we could monitor the environment on a quarterly basis and collect data about the usage of chemicals, gas, and electricity?
 To do this, we will combine IoT technology, software, and the processing power of a cloud server.